egurinko/chatapp-react-firebase/README.md

 This realtime chatapp provides two features,

-1. Realtime group chat.
+1. Realtime group chatting.

+   - You can send a message and file.
-   - Once you send a message, everyone in that chat can see the post with your immediately.
+   - Once you send a message, everyone in the chat can see the post immediately.
      ![Realtime app demo](https://user-images.githubusercontent.com/23233648/48456988-619d1d80-e804-11e8-90ec-debc52705acd.gif)

+2. Chat History

-2. Google Authentication
+3. Google Authentication
    - Only people who pass the google authntication posts message.

 ## Demo